analiseb/analiseb/README.md

 - 👋 Hi, I’m @analiseb
-- 👀 I’m interested in data visualization, time series forecasting, and product/business analytics
+- 👀 I’m interested in product data science, statistical modeling and forecasting, and data visualization
 - 📫 How to reach me: analise98@outlook.com or at linkedin.com/in/analiseb
  - 🌱 I’m currently learning GCP and MLOps